-ACTION Kit: Money in Politics
+Action Kit: Money in Politics

-Money in Politics: You Have a Right to Know.
+Money in Politics: You have a right to know.

 YOU have a right to know WHO is running for office, WHO is raising money for WHICH candidates, HOW MUCH money are they raising, and HOW that money is being spent.
 YOU have a right to elections that are free from corruption and undue influence.
 CANDIDATES have a right to a fair and equitable contest that promotes strong citizen participation.
 WE ALL have a right to a democracy that works for all.
 Reform starts at home!
 Dive into how your community and state regulates money in politics and then advocate for reforms where needed.
 We're here to help!
-Use the ACTION Kit to get you started.
+Use the Action Kit to get you started.

-People have the Passion...LWV has the ACTION!
+People have the passion...LWV has the ACTION!

-- This ACTION Kit is a practical guide to transform your passion into action. - New to activism or a seasoned activist, this ACTION Kit will help you develop your plan. - Informed by the League of Women Voters positions and decades of activism.
+- This Action Kit is a practical guide to transform your passion into action. - New to activism or a seasoned activist, this Action Kit will help you develop your plan. - Informed by the League of Women Voters positions.

-Talk About It!
+Talk about it!
 Here are questions to get you started.

 - Why is money in politics a priority to you? - What is your primary concern with money in politics right now? - What specific stories can you share?
-How have you seen money in politics influence democracy?

-- What is the first thing you want to work on to improve elections and the money that influences them? - What is one thing you can do now to make a difference?
+How have you seen money in politics influence democracy? - What is the first thing you want to work on to improve elections and the money that influences them? - What is one thing you can do now to make a difference?